Here’s my step-by-step guide on how to find the best editor for you and your manuscript.

 Should an editor offer a free sample edit?

-When it comes to sample edits, there’s a lot of difference of opinion.
+When it comes to sample edits, there’s a wide difference of opinion.
 Certain types of editing, such as developmental or heavy line editing, are highly involved and require familiarity with the whole manuscript in order to provide a representative sample, which clearly isn’t feasible.
 Also, it’s up to the individual editor if they want to charge for a sample edit or offer one for free.
 Some advice in writers’ groups is to send the same sample to numerous editors, or – and please don’t ever do this if you’re reading – add in some errors as a test.
 Often, for a variety of reasons, editors prefer to choose the sample themselves, and they may have differing limits on the sample size.
 There is no right or wrong way, but it certainly shouldn’t be assumed that an editor has to do a sample edit, or that it will be free.

-A sample edit can be useful – if you’re looking for a copy editor, for example – but it isn’t the only way to gauge whether an editor is going to be the best fit for you.
+A sample edit can be useful – if you’re looking for a copy editor or proofreader, for example – but it isn’t the only way to gauge whether an editor is going to be the best fit for you.
 It can be an intimate and lengthy working relationship, and you will likely end up going with your gut instinct.
 It’s a two-way street, and I want to be sure I’m going to enjoy working with you as well.
 We all know we get a vibe from initial email correspondence, and that’s especially true here.

 What else should I ask?